Supergene (geology): Zones

 Distinct zones of supergene processes can be identified at various depths.
 From the surface down they are the gossan cap, leached zone, oxidized zone, water table, enriched zone (supergene enriched zone) and primary zone (hypogene zone).

 Gossan cap

 Pyrite (FeS2) has oxidised to form goethite (FeO(OH)) and limonite (FeO(OH)·nH2O), which form a porous covering over the oxidized zone known as a gossan cap or iron hat.
-Prospectors use gossan as an indication ore reserves.
+Prospectors use gossan as an indication of ore reserves.

 Leached zone

 Groundwater contains dissolved oxygen and carbon dioxide.
 As it travels downwards it oxidizes primary sulfide minerals, concomitant with forming sulfuric acid and solutions of oxidized metals.
 For example, groundwater commonly interacts with pyrite (FeS2) to form an oxidized iron (FeO(OH)) and sulfuric acid (H2SO4), portrayed in the idealized chemical reaction below (intermediate steps omitted):

-An intermediate in this process is ferric sulfate (FeSO4), which oxidizes pyrite and other sulfide minerals.
+An intermediate in this process is ferric sulfate (Fe2(SO4)3), which oxidizes pyrite and other sulfide minerals.